NekSfiris/Nao-Sonar-Mapping/README.md

 # Nao-Sonar-Mapping

 A ROS based package implementation for Nao v5 robot to create a polar map of its surroundings using its sonars in C++.
-Check code in order to change angle of rotation and motion speed.
+Check code in order to change angle of rotation or motion speed.

 ### Outcome Example